Coronavirus: How India's women entrepreneurs are beating the odds | DW | 30.10.2020

 The pandemic has also allowed some home-based businesses to flourish.
 Boju's Kitchen — or, "grandmother's kitchen" — is run by 83-year-old Maiyya Thapa, her children and grandchildren — all from their home kitchen.

-Each year, Thaps travels from the town of Siliguri to her daughters' homes in New Delhi to escape the northeastern cold.
+Each year, Thapa travels from the town of Siliguri to her daughters' homes in New Delhi to escape the northeastern cold.

 This year, however, she was forced to stay much longer in New Delhi than usual due to the coronavirus.
 Thapa has earned a reputation for making some of the city's best homecooked dumplings, known locally as momos.